Introduction to MySQL DATEDIFF

 Example #1

 Here we are planning to get the customers who have breached the due_date.
-The values that are positive represent that the customer still has those many days to breach the due.
-If the values are in negative values, then it shows that the customer has already breached the due with the mentioned days.
+The positive values represent that the customer still has those many days to breach the due.
+If the values are negative, it shows that the customer has already breached the expected with the mentioned days.

 Code: